 (*) The numbers listed in the column for Type of Sanction stands for different types of sanctions.
 These are as follows:

 1. Explanation.
 The non-voter has to provide a legitimate reason for his/her abstention to avoid further sanctions, if any exist.

 4. Infringements of civil rights or disenfranchisement.
-It is for example possible that the non-voter, after not voting in at least four elections within 15 years will be disenfranchised in Belgium.
-In Peru the voter has to carry a stamped voting card for a number of months after the election as a proof of having voted.
+It is, for example, possible that the non-voter, after not voting in at least four elections within 15 years will be disenfranchised in Belgium.
+In Peru the voter has to carry a stamped voting card for a number of months after the election as proof of having voted.
 This stamp is required in order to obtain some services and goods from some public offices.
 In Singapore the voter is removed from the voter register until he/she reapplies to be included and submits a legitimate reason for not having voted.
 In Bolivia the voter is given a card when he/she has voted so that he/she can proof the participation.
-The voter would not be able to receive his/her salary from the bank if he/she can not show the proof of voting during three months after the election.
+The voter would not be able to receive his/her salary from a bank if he/she cannot show the proof of voting during three months after the election.

 5. Other.
-For example in Belgium it might be difficult getting a job within the public sector if you are non-voter.
+For example, in Belgium it might be difficult to get a job within the public sector if you are non-voter.
 There are no formal sanctions in Mexico or Italy but possible arbitrary or social sanctions.
-This is called the "innocuous sanction" in Italy, where it might for example be difficult to get a daycare place for your child or similar but this is not formalised in any way at all.
+This is called the "innocuous sanction" in Italy, where it might for example be difficult to secure day care placement for your child or a similar service, but this is not formalised.

 Submit questions or comments about the Data or Tool

 How did you find out about this?
 What do you like about it?
 What did you expect but did not find in using the Data or Tool?